-MD Anderson is among 1% of hospitals nationwide who have earned four consecutive Magnet Recognition Program® designations from the American Nurses Credentialing Center.
+MD Anderson is among 1% of hospitals nationwide who have earned five consecutive Magnet Recognition Program® designations from the American Nurses Credentialing Center.

 The Post Graduate Fellowship in Oncology Nursing program is accredited with distinction as a Practice Transition Program by the American Nurses Credentialing Center's Commission on Accreditation in Practice Transition Programs.

 The Post Graduate Fellowship in Oncology Nursing provides advanced practice registered nurses (APRNs) the opportunity to develop expertise in cancer care through the development of in-depth knowledge and experience in evidence-based clinical oncology practice.